andreasebbehoj/ebbehoej.dk/content/post/automating-data-import-from-redcap/index.md

 date: 2020-05-23T19:42:50.925Z
 summary: "Redcap is fantastic for storing your valuable research data.
 But everytime you add or update results you need to download the newest data to rerun your analyses, which quickly gets tedious.
-Luckily there is a better and faster way: use Redcap's API!"
+Luckily there is a faster way: use Redcap's API!"
 draft: false
 featured: false
 authors: